-A detailed planning application has been submitted to City of Edinburgh Council for the reconfiguration of Ocean Terminal in Leith.
+A detailed planning application has been approved by the City of Edinburgh Council for the reconfiguration of Ocean Terminal in Leith.

 The application reflects the first phase of a £100m masterplan to transform the 20-year-old shopping centre, opening up the Leith waterfront and creating a new community-led complex which prioritises the people who live and work in the area.

 As part of these plans the north end of the existing centre will be demolished and a new frontage constructed, with retail and hospitality units looking out on to new public realm.